Written by: Pamela Young

 How did you become involved in show jumping?

 ZA: I used to race Formula Fords and Formula Russells when I was at Pepperdine University in California and when I couldn’t renew my license for medical reasons I had to find something else with thrill and adrenaline.
 That’s when I started riding since you don’t have to have a license for that!

-Who did you go to in order to make this rather dramatic sporting transition?
+Who did you go to in order to make this rather dramatic sporting transition into show jumping?